 If you would like to change an existing on-site test appointment to a HiSET-at-Home test appointment, please contact HiSET Customer Service, and for information about writing your HiSET essay, check out this post.

 What states offer HiSET testing?

-HiSET proctored online testing is available in all states that use the HiSET exam for high school equivalency testing, and check here for more information on the HiSET scoring system.
+HiSET proctored online testing is available in all states that use the HiSET exam for high school equivalency testing; and check here for more information on the HiSET scoring system.

 So to support test-takers who can’t come to one of their states’ designated testing centers due to public health-related concerns, the exam is now also offered in an online proctored version.
-Check here to see which states offer the HiSET exam and at what cost.
+Check here to see which states use the HiSET exam and at what cost.
 Your HiSET diploma, like the GED, will qualify you for a college education and better employment opportunities.

 With the HiSET-at-Home testing option, students can take the five subtests (one at a time if wished) on their own computer at their homes or any other secure location.

 Each content of the online HiSET is exactly the same as the test in a physical testing center.
 The subject fields are the same, the questions are the same, and your preparation can be the same as well.

 The online HiSET-at-Home test will be monitored online by a trained proctor through the organization ProctorU.
 At-home testing appointments are currently available 15 hours a day, 7 days a week.
 So there are many similarities between the GED and HiSET online proctored tests.

 Students who are looking to take the HiSET exam from the comfort of their home or at another secure location are required to meet the following requirements: